maximalist0/2026-01-fluid-dex-v2/README.md

 3. The FluidMoneyMarketProxy contract complies with ERC1967Proxy.
 The intent is to make the Money Market upgradeable.
 4. The FluidMoneyMarket contract is the implementation which the FluidMoneyMarketProxy will point to, and hence has functions like upgradeTo and upgradeToAndCall in the FluidMoneyMarketAdminModuleImplementation.
 5. The FluidMoneyMarket contract also acts as the NFT manager, and it complies with the ERC721 standard, and the contract ERC721 is based on the ERC721 Solmate implementation.

+EIP violations can be considered valid only if they qualify for Medium and High severity definitions.
 ___

 ### Q: Are there any off-chain mechanisms involved in the protocol (e.g., keeper bots, arbitrage bots, etc.)?
 We assume these mechanisms will not misbehave, delay, or go offline unless otherwise specified.